ztalbot2000/homebridge-cmd4/docs/Developers.md

 ```

 <BR>

 ### New Cmd4 3.0 Directives

-There are a few new important Cmd4 designations in Homebridge 3.0.
+&nbsp;&nbsp;&nbsp;There are a few new important Cmd4 designations in Homebridge 3.0.
 <UL>
 <LI> The first is "category"<BR>
 ```json